cepthomas/Nebulator/DocFiles/ScriptApi.md

 ## Basics

 ### Time
-Time is described as a fixed point value `Beat.Subdiv` where:
-- Beat as in the traditional definition = quarter note.
-From 0 to N.
-- `Subdiv` is the subdivision of `Beat`.
-- `Time.SubdivsPerBeat` defaults to 8 but you can change it if you dare.
+Time uses the `BarTime` class.

 Neb doesn't care about measures, that's up to you.

-Previous incarnations used a floating point number instead of the `Time` class but this caused some annoying edge conditions.
+Previous incarnations used a floating point number instead of the `BarTime` class but this caused some annoying edge conditions.

 Some pieces work better with absolute time so scripts have access to a `Now` property that supplies the number of seconds since the start button was pressed.